MagnusPer/Balboa-GS510SZ/README.md

 ## Wiring

-Since the display and controler unit have unknown hardware design, I put an OR-gate between the button data line to protect simultaneous enable/disable from display and Arduino.
+Since the display and controler unit have unknown hardware design, I put an OR-gate between the button data line to protect simultaneous HIGH/LOW levels from display and Arduino.

 ToDo: voltage adjust the Arduino input to max 3.3V